Michael Boateng: Style of play

 Boateng is an athletic full back and known for his adventurous play and surging runs.

 Personal life

 Boateng worked for a time as a personal trainer and was also co-host on the podcast Banged Up where he talks about his time in prison.

 Later criminal activity

 In June 2014, Boateng was sentenced to 16 months in prison for match fixing.

 In June 2015, Boateng was sent to prison for a second time for drug dealing.

-On 16 February 2024, Boateng appeared in court charged with possessing Class A drug methylamphetamine with intent to supply.
+On 16 February 2024, Boateng appeared in court charged with possessing Class A drug methamphetamine with intent to supply.
 His home was raided on Valentine's Day in 2024 and he was caught with 19.6 kg of the drug, worth up to £1.5m – which was one of the biggest seizures of crystal meth in the UK.
 On 10 September 2024, Boateng admitted possessing crystal meth, cocaine and MDMA with intent to supply.
 In August 2025, he was jailed for 14 years.